PAYE & Salary Calculator South Africa

 Calculate your monthly take-home pay using the official SARS 2026/2027 tax brackets.
 Updated for the tax year running 1 March 2026 to 28 February 2027.

-Whether you're starting a new job, negotiating a salary increase, or just trying to understand your payslip — this PAYE calculator gives you an instant breakdown of your gross salary, income tax, UIF contribution and take-home pay.
+Whether you’re starting a new job, negotiating a salary increase, or just trying to understand your payslip — this PAYE and salary calculator gives you an instant breakdown of your gross salary, income tax, UIF contribution and take-home pay (your paycheck).
 All calculations use the official SARS progressive tax tables for the 2026/2027 tax year.
+Known internationally as a paycheck calculator or salary calculator.

 Enter Your Details